Solved! What Is the Best Paint for Front Doors?

-Select low-LRV paint colors, which tend to be more muted, to preserve the color and the door itself.
+Select low-LRV paint colors to preserve the color (and the door itself).

 The LRV will be listed on the paint manufacturer’s website or on the paint chip, a card showing the range of colors available for a particular paint brand.
 Look for an LRV of at least 55 to ensure that your painted door reflects a fair amount of sunlight to retain color.
 In general, lighter, more muted shades, such as beige or mint green, have a higher LRV, whereas darker, richer colors, such as cherry red or navy blue, have a lower LRV.

 Black paint, which often has an LRV of 0, depending on the brand, reflects virtually no light, meaning it will absorb most of the light that hits it and fade quickly.
 In fact, certain door manufacturers will void your warranty if you paint the door black because high heat absorption can warp the door.
 However, if your warranty will allow it and your front door is shaded, you might still find the color’s positive impact on home resale value worth the risk.
 The Paint Color Analysis survey performed by real estate database Zillow found that homes with black or charcoal gray front doors sold for $6,271 more than expected in homes around the country.